robohydra/robohydra/docs/head/custom-heads/index.md

   object creation (defaults to `undefined`).
 * `parentClass`: The class to inherit from.
 If not specified, `RoboHydraHead` is assumed.
-* `parentPropBuilder`: A function that calculates the properties to be used when calling the parent class' constructor, from the new head's properties (available in `this`).
+* `parentPropertyBuilder`: A function that calculates the properties to be used when calling the parent class' constructor, from the new head's properties (available in `this`).
 * `reset`: A function that resets the head to its initial state.
 It's normally not needed, but if a head of this type is used in a